-The Company had no assets or liabilities classified as Level 1 or Level 2 as of June 30, 2016 and December 31, 2015, other than the money market fund described in the "Cash and Cash Equivalents" section below, and there were no material re-measurements of fair value with respect to financial assets and liabilities during the periods presented, other than those assets and liabilities that are measured at fair value on a recurring basis.
-The Company had no assets or liabilities classified as Level 3 as of June 30, 2016 and December 31, 2015.
+The Company had no assets or liabilities classified as Level 1 or Level 2 as of September 30, 2016 and December 31, 2015, other than the money market fund described in the "Cash and Cash Equivalents" section below, and there were no material re-measurements of fair value with respect to financial assets and liabilities during the periods presented, other than those assets and liabilities that are measured at fair value on a recurring basis.
+Other than the warrants issued in connection with the private placement transaction which closed on September 29, 2016, the Company had no assets or liabilities classified as Level 3 as of September 30, 2016.
+There were no assets or liabilities classified as Level 3 as of December 31, 2015.
 Transfers are calculated on values as of the transfer date.
-There were no transfers between Levels 1, 2 and 3 during the six months ended June 30, 2016 and 2015.
+There were no transfers between Levels 1, 2 and 3 during the nine months ended September 30, 2016 and 2015.